Diagnosis of eye diseases. Treatment of inflammatory eye diseases

 Using an ophthalmoscope, the doctor directs a beam of light into your eye and examines the retina, optic nerve head and blood vessels through the pupil.

 Often, for a more complete view, you are first instilled with drops that dilate the pupil.
-The effect develops in 15-30 minutes.
-During their action, sometimes for several hours, you may experience difficulty in focusing your eyes on objects located nearby.
-In addition, the sensitivity of the eye to light increases, it is recommended to wear sunglasses on the way home after the examination.
+The effect develops after 15-30 minutes.
+While they last, sometimes for several hours, you may experience difficulty focusing on nearby objects.
+In addition, the eye's sensitivity to light increases; it is recommended to wear sunglasses on the way home after the examination.

-vision diagnostics- this is an important step in the prevention of eye diseases and maintaining good vision for many years!
-Timely detection of ophthalmic pathology is the key to successful treatment of many eye diseases.
+Vision diagnostics- this is an important step in the prevention of eye diseases and maintaining good vision for many years!
+Timely detection of ophthalmological pathology is the key to successful treatment of many eye diseases.
 As our practice shows, the occurrence of eye diseases is possible at any age, so everyone needs to undergo a high-quality ophthalmological examination at least once a year.

-Vision diagnostics is necessary not only to identify the primary ophthalmic pathology, but also to resolve the issue of the possibility and expediency of performing a particular operation, the choice of patient treatment tactics, as well as the accurate diagnosis of the state of the organ of vision in a dynamic aspect.
+Vision diagnostics is necessary not only to identify primary ophthalmological pathology, but also to decide on the possibility and advisability of performing a particular operation, choosing treatment tactics for the patient, as well as accurately diagnosing the condition of the organ of vision in a dynamic aspect.
 In our clinic, a complete ophthalmological examination is carried out using the most modern diagnostic equipment.

-The cost of a diagnostic examination (diagnostics of vision) depends on its volume.
-For the convenience of patients, we have formed complexes, in accordance with common eye diseases, such as cataracts, glaucoma, myopia, hyperopia, pathology of the fundus.
+The cost of a diagnostic examination (vision diagnostics) depends on its volume.
+For the convenience of patients, we have created complexes in accordance with common eye diseases, such as cataracts, glaucoma, myopia, farsightedness, and fundus pathology.

 Service name Qty